Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Your golf experts: Jordan Fuller & John Marshall.

-Updated January 6, 2024.
+Updated April 23, 2025.
 This article was thoroughly audited by multiple golf experts and coaches for its accuracy.
 You can read more about our rigorous testing protocol here.

-One of the most neglected areas of the golf game by beginners comes on the putting green.
-By using a poorly-made putter, beginners can sabotage their short game, causing them to post higher scores and stunt their potential growth.
+By using a poorly made putter, beginners can sabotage their short game, causing them to post higher scores and hindering their potential growth.

 Our list of the best putters for beginners provides players early in their careers the opportunity to play with a putter that will help their game rather than hinder it.